Jon Costas

-Early life
+Early life and education

-Costas is the son of the late former State Senator William P. Costas, known locally for an eponymous supermarket chain.
-The family moved from Gary, Indiana to Valparaiso in 1972 and Costas graduated from Valparaiso High School in 1975.
-He graduated with a B.A. from St. Joseph's College in Rensselaer, Indiana and a J.D. from Valparaiso University, where he later became adjunct faculty.
+Costas is the son of the late former state senator William P. Costas, known locally for an eponymous supermarket chain.
+The family moved from Gary, Indiana, to Valparaiso in 1972 and Costas graduated from Valparaiso High School in 1975.
+He graduated with a B.A. from St. Joseph's College in Rensselaer, Indiana, and a J.D. from Valparaiso University, where he later became adjunct faculty.

+Political career

 Costas was introduced to politics through his father's campaigns, including the father's unsuccessful campaigns for the United States Congress in 1986 and 1990.
 His first major public role was in 1993 as co-chair of a group opposed to a referendum to allow a Circus Circus casino in Porter County.
 Even though two neighboring counties approved the casino ballot measure and Costas's group was out-spent by more than 10-to-1, the referendum was rejected by Porter County voters.

-City Councilman and election as mayor
+City council

 In 1995, having established a successful law practice, Costas sought and won an at-large seat on Valparaiso City Council.
 While on Council, Costas supported a measure banning the sale of certain forms of pornography in Valparaiso.
 Costas also cast a vote against allowing city employees to organize into a public employee labor union, though he received labor union endorsements in subsequent elections.
-In 1997, as Chairman of the Parks Foundation, Costas led an effort to raise $250,000 to buy land for a park on Silver Lake.
+In 1997, as chairman of the Parks Foundation, Costas led an effort to raise $250,000 to buy land for a park on Silver Lake.